Dartmouth-Data-Analytics-Core/RNA-seq-Differential-Expression-workshop-June-2021/Day-3/01-differential-expression-analysis.md

 Any gene with a mean expression value below the red line (the mean count value 1 standard deviation below where the maximum number of rejections was obtained) will have their `padj` values set to NA, and discarded during multiple testing correction.

-Its worth removing the genes assigned a `padj` value of `NA` due to indeoendent filtering in order to make our lives easier processiung the results downstream.
+Its worth removing the genes assigned a `padj` value of `NA` due to independent filtering in order to make our lives easier processing the results downstream.
 ```r
 res_ord <- res_ord[!is.na(res_ord$padj),]
 ```